danielneal/markov-chain/README.md

 ## Usage

-Specify the source, a two-word seed (that must exist in the source) and then run the function
+Run the function `markov`, specifying the source text, a two-word seed (that must exist in the source), and a maximum number of words to return.

+Example: to generate 40 words, starting with "it was" using Alice in Wonderland as a source, do the following:

+    (markov alice "it was" 40)

 ## License